binkley/kunits/README.md

 basis in the notation of value.
 The same is true for many or most historic coinage systems though the English (British) system is most prominent.

+> [NOTE!]
+No attempt is made to distinguish _English_ and _British_ systems of
+> measurements.
+> The intermingled history of the British Isles is complex, and coinage
+> changed dramatically in place and time (such as UK decimalisation in 1971).
+> A complete system would provide a location/date-dependent calendar of
+> coinage which is beyond the scope of this project.
+> I do the best I can; suggestions welcome.

 Unreal systems of units for testing: